 The goal of phase V is to work with everyone to move Sustainable Greenfield to reality & continue our work with collective learning and working with youth.

-See "our Accomplishments" below for a LONG version of our activities including film and workshop topics and titles.
+See "Our Accomplishments" below for a LONG version of our activities including film and workshop topics and titles.

 – 2006 –

-Greening Greenfield Energy Committee (GGEC) formed
+Greening Greenfield Energy Committee (GGEC) was formed.

 – 2007 –